rmoff/rmoff-blog/content/post/streaming-data-from-oracle-into-kafka-december-2018.md

 ### What do they look like in action?

-I did a recent talk at UK Oracle User Group TECH18 conference, presenting my talk "[No More Silos: Integrating Databases and Apache Kafka](https://speakerdeck.com/rmoff/no-more-silos-integrating-databases-and-apache-kafka)".
-As part of this I did a live demo showing the difference between using the JDBC Connector (query-based CDC) and the new Debezium/XStream option (log-based CDC).
+I did a talk at UK Oracle User Group TECH18 conference, presenting my talk "[No More Silos: Integrating Databases and Apache Kafka](https://speakerdeck.com/rmoff/no-more-silos-integrating-databases-and-apache-kafka)".
+As part of this I did a live demo showing the difference between using the JDBC Connector (query-based CDC) and the Debezium/XStream option (log-based CDC).
 Here I'll try and replicate the discussion and examples.
 You can also see previous articles that I've written showing [GoldenGate in action](https://rmoff.net/tag/goldengate/).

 You can find all of the code on the [demo-scene](https://github.com/confluentinc/demo-scene/blob/master/no-more-silos-oracle/no-more-silos-oracle.adoc) repository, runnable through Docker and Docker Compose.
 Simply clone the repo, and then run